ampl/mp/doc/index.rst

   underlying solver might natively not support them
 * Consistency: many solver options are supported via :ref:`features-guide` at framework level, requiring only the implementation of an API in the solver driver.
-This ensures consistency in options naming and semantic across solvers
+This ensures consistency in options naming and semantics across solvers
-* Speed of development: modern esign patterns and a declarative approach to features implementation greatly reduce development effort: for a typical MIP solver, a few days are enough to code a driver
+* Speed of development: modern design patterns and a declarative approach to features implementation greatly reduce development effort: for a typical MIP solver, a few days are enough to code a driver